suncoast-devs/handbook/lessons/cs-arrays/index.md

 ## Lists

-Lists are more flexible than arrays while maintaining some of their key features.
+Lists are more flexible than arrays while maintaining some of the key features.

 To create a list of strings with some data: